 - State categorical programs: Dollars assigned for special education, transportation, small attendance centers, and other specific allocations from the legislature are not distributed on a perstudent basis through the school finance formula.
-Approximately \$304.8 million was appropriated for categoricals in 2015-16. - Local mill levy overrides: Voter-approved property tax funds supplement the general fund or other specific initiatives without counting against the state's obligation to backfill the school finance formula.
-Over \$990 million in revenue was authorized under voter-approved as of 2015-16.

-- Federal funds: In 2015-16, roughly \$733 million was appropriated through CDE for everything from Title I for schools with high densities of low-income kids to competitive grant programs for state K-12 education initiatives.
-(A smaller amount of additional federal funds are allocated through local districts.) - Local and state facilities funding sources:

-The primary option to pay for facilities outside the general budget is to finance debt through local bond elections.
-The state also has made available the BEST matching grant program and a loan program for capital improvements in "growth districts."
+Approximately \$248.5 million was appropriated for categoricals in 2017-18. - Local mill levy overrides: Voter-approved property tax funds supplement the general fund or other specific initiatives without counting against the state's obligation to backfill the school finance formula.
+Over \$1.2 billion in revenue was authorized under voter-approved as of 2017-18. - Federal funds: In 2017-18, roughly \$714 million was appropriated through CDE for everything from Title I for schools with high densities of low-income kids to competitive grant programs for state K-12 education initiatives.
+(A smaller amount of additional federal funds are allocated through local districts.) - Local and state facilities funding sources: The primary option to pay for facilities outside the general budget is to finance debt through local bond elections.
+The state also has made available the competitive BEST (Building Excellent Schools Today) matching grant program and a loan program for capital improvements in "growth districts."